 The prey fish community sampled by the BT survey includes alewife, bloater, rainbow smelt, deepwater sculpin, slimy sculpin, ninespine stickleback, and round goby.
-In 2019, this survey estimated a total biomass density of prey fish equal to 1.77 kg/ha (Fig. 12a), the 2nd lowest estimate of the time series and well below the long-term (i.e., 1972-2019) average total biomass of 35.7 kg/ha.
-Total biomass density first dropped below 10 kg/ha in 2007 and has since remained below that level with the exception of 2013, when the biomass estimates for alewife and round goby were highly uncertain.
-For the fifth straight year, the composition of the 2019 prey fish community was dominated by bloater (44.2%).
+In 2021, this survey estimated a total biomass density of prey fish equal to 2.4 kg/ha (Fig. 12), the 5th lowest estimate of the time series and well below the long-term (i.e., 1972-2019) average total biomass of 34.9 kg/ha.
+Total biomass density first dropped below 10 kg/ha in 2007 and has since remained below that level except in 2013, when the biomass estimates for alewife and round goby were highly uncertain.
+For the first time in six years, the composition of the 2021 prey fish community was dominated by species other than just bloater, with nearly equal contributions from alewife (28%), bloater (24%), and round gobies (27%).